MitchTODO/OnTheMap/README.md

 ### AddPinViewController

 Contains:
-1. Two text fields allowing user to enter a Location and url.
+1. Two text fields allow user to enter a Location and url.
-2. Single button executing a delegate to mapView with location and url data.
+2. Single button executes a delegate to mapView with location and url data.
-3. Navigational bar with a single button canceling creating a pin.
+3. Navigational bar button cancels pin creation.

-When location and url have been entered and button is pressed.
-Geocoding of the location will return coordinates of the location, if successful a delegate is triggered passing coordinates, location and url to MapViewController.
+When location and url have been entered and button is pressed, geocoding of the location will return coordinates.
+If successful, a delegate is triggered passing coordinates, location and url to MapViewController.
+These Coordinates are then used on the map to display the location allowing the user to verify.
 Cancel button allows a user to go back to the MapViewController.
-When delegate is triggered coordinates are used on the map to display the location allowing the user to verify its the correct location

 <img src="readmePic/addPin.png" alt="AddPinViewController"  width="240">